arunnair018/Django_restApi/README.md

 # Django_restApi
-A simple Rest Api implementation in django
+A simple Rest Api implementation in django for face recognition.